“A revolution is usually done by the people, not by importing foreigners to rebel against the people” President Dr. Bashar Al Assad

 Fatah Al Sham belongs to Qatar.
 Ahrar Al-Sham belongs to Saudi Arabia.
 Faylaq Al-Sham belongs to Turkey.
 Suqur Al-Sham belongs to Jordan.
 Ajnad Al-Sham belongs to Qatar.
 Ansar Al-Sham belongs to Turkey.
 Thuwar Al-Sham belongs to Saudi Arabia.

-Steven Sahioune gives us a detailed account of what took place in the early stages of this imposed war and invasion in his article: The Day Before Daraa: How the war broke out in Syria.
+Steven Sahioune provides us with a detailed account of what took place in the early stages of this imposed war and invasion in his article: The Day Before Daraa: How the war broke out in Syria.
 “Deraa was teaming with activity and foreign visitors to Syria well before the staged uprising began its opening act.
 The Omari Mosque was the scene of backstage preparations, costume changes and rehearsals.
-The Libyan terrorists, fresh from the battlefield of the US-NATO regime change attack on Libya, were in Deraa well ahead of the March 2011 uprising violence.
+The Libyan terrorists, fresh from the battlefield of the US-NATO regime-change attack on Libya, were in Deraa well ahead of the March 2011 uprising violence.
 The participation of local Muslim Brotherhood followers, who would assist the foreign Libyan mercenaries/terrorists, was an essential part of the CIA plan, which was well scripted and directed from Jordan.
 Enlisting the aid and cooperation of local followers of Salafism allowed the Libyans to move in Deraa without attracting any suspicion.
 The local men were the ‘front’ for the operation.

 The CIA agents running the Deraa operation from their office in Jordan had already provided the weapons and cash needed to fuel the flames of revolution in Syria.
 With enough money and weapons, you can start a revolution anywhere in the world.

 In reality, the uprising in Deraa in March 2011 was not fueled by graffiti written by teenagers, and there were no disgruntled parents demanding their children to be freed.
 This was part of the Hollywood style script written by skilled CIA agents, who had been given a mission: to destroy Syria for the purpose of regime change.
 Deraa was only Act 1: Scene 1.
 The fact that those so-called teenage graffiti artists and their parents have never been found, never named, and never pictured is the first clue that their identity is cloaked in darkness.
-In any uprising there needs to be grassroots support.
+In any uprising, there needs to be grassroots support.
 Usually, there is a situation which arises, and protesters take to the streets.
 The staged uprising in Deraa had some locals in the street who were unaware of their participation in a CIA-Hollywood production.
 They were the unpaid extras in the scene about to be shot.
 These unaware extras had grievances, perhaps lasting a generation or more, and perhaps rooted in Wahabism, which is a political ideology exported globally by the Kingdom of Saudi Arabia and the Royal family and their paid officials”.
 Read Steven’s article to learn more about the details of this staged uprising.

 There have been many accounts of Syrians in Syria telling the West that what took place in Syria was not a revolution.
 One of these accounts is from Majd, he states ” I am Syrian… living in Syria in the middle of everything.
 We have seen horrors.
 It was never a revolution nor a civil war.
 The terrorists are sent by your government.
 They are al Qaeda Jabhat al Nusra Wahhabi Salafists Talibans etc and the extremist jihadists sent by the West, the Saudis, Qatar and Turkey.
 Your Obama and whoever is behind him or above him are supporting al Qaeda and leading a proxy war on my country”.